 - The new regulation also applies to companies that are not based in the EU but collect data from EU citizens.

-Corporate decision-makers and security experts are now asking themselves what new regulations have been introduced by the GDPR and how they should prepare and conduct the implementation of the GDPR.
+Corporate decision-makers and security experts are now asking themselves what the new GDPR regulations will be like.
+And how they should prepare and conduct the implementation of the GDPR.
 In addition, the question of “GDPR-readiness” resonates with Chief Information Security Officers (CISOs).

 A large number of business decision-makers will think that this is “yet another new regulation from Brussels that nobody will ever notice”.
 However, the GDPR has good reasons to be taken into account.
-First and foremost, the rights of all concerned are strengthened.
+First and foremost, the regulation changes will strengthen the rights of all concerned.
 This can lead to significant financial sanctions when it comes to data breaches in the future affecting EU citizens.

 GDPR in the context of cloud computing